 Blueprint for Stronger Service

-USDA is faced today with an ever more uncertain Federal budget.
-In fact, the discretionary budget that funds USDA's operations is lower today than it was in Fiscal Year 2009.
+Since 2010, USDA's budget has been reduced by 10 percent, while the Department has been charge with additional responsibilities and more complex programming.
 However, USDA has taken proactive steps in recent years to reduce spending, streamline operations and cut costs.
 These proactive steps have given us the tools to carry out our mission-critical work, while ensuring that USDA's millions of customers across rural America receive stronger service.

-USDA's efforts have saved taxpayers more than $828 million in recent years.
+USDA's efforts have saved taxpayers $1.4 Billion in recent years.

 In 2012, Secretary Vilsack launched the Blueprint for Stronger Service, directing USDA agencies to take steps to cut costs and modernize operations.
-In the past year, we have carried out workforce reductions, closed offices and laboratories, implemented modern cloud computing efforts to cut costs, and much more.
+As a result, we have carried out workforce reductions, closed offices and laboratories, implemented modern cloud computing efforts to cut costs, and much more.

 But we know that there is more to be done.
 USDA continues looking for ways to improve, innovate and modernize.
 We believe there is additional opportunity to manage budget cuts proactively and effectively, while providing rural America with modern and efficient service.